kaleidocore/WarpManager/README.md

 _or_

-b) Download the [latest release](https://github.com/kaleidocore/KaleidoWarp/releases) as a .zip, extract it anywhere, then copy (merge) the `addons/` folder into your project folder.
+b) Download the [latest release](https://github.com/kaleidocore/KaleidoWarp/releases) as a .zip, extract it anywhere, then copy the `addons/kaleido_warp` folder into your project's `addons/` folder.

 _or_

-c) Clone the repo locally (e.g. via Github Desktop or CLI), then copy (merge) the `addons/` folder into your project folder.
+c) Clone the repo locally (e.g. via Github Desktop or CLI), then copy the `addons/kaleido_warp` folder into your project's `addons/` folder.

 Important:
 > After installation, make sure the KaleidoWarp plugin is enabled in the project settings.
 You might have to build the Godot project at least once before Godot can activate the plugin.